Tyasha Harris: Dallas Wings (2020–2022)

 Harris entered the 2020 WNBA draft, where she was selected by the Dallas Wings in the first round as the seventh overall pick in the draft.
 In her debut game on July 26, 2020, Harris recorded 13 points and 4 assist in a 95 - 105 loss to the Atlanta Dream.

 Connecticut Sun (2023–2024)

 In January 2023, the Wings traded Harris to the Connecticut Sun, as part of a three-team deal.

-Dallas Wings (2025–present)
+Dallas Wings (2025)

 On January 29, 2025, Harris was reported to have been traded along with Alyssa Thomas to the Phoenix Mercury.
 On January 31, 2025, it was reported that the Mercury had traded Harris to the Dallas Wings in a three-team deal.
 Officially, Harris was sent directly from the Sun to the Dallas Wings as part of a larger four-team trade finalized on February 2, 2025.
 On June 10, 2025, the Wings announced that Harris underwent an unspecified surgery on her left knee and would be out for the remainder of the 2025 season.